When does my license expire?

 You can renew your license with the Iowa Board of Respiratory Care and Polysomnography (IBRCP) up to 60 days before your current license expires.
 You may begin the renewal process on January 31 of even numbered years.
-Renewal notifications will be emailed to your email address on file with the board at 60, 50, 40, and 30 days prior to the license expiration date.
-If you have not renewed your license 20 days prior to the license expiration date, a postcard will be mailed to your mailing address on file.
+Renewal notifications will be sent to your email address on file with the board 60, 50, 40, and 30 days prior to the license expiration date.
+If you have not renewed your license 20 days prior to the license expiration date, a postcard will be sent to your mailing address on file.
 Renew your license early to avoid a late fee or lapse in licensure.
 All continuing education requirements must be completed prior to license renewal.

 How do I renew my license?

-Please see the Renewal link below for instructions on how to renew your license.
+Please see the IBRCP – Renewal link below for instructions on how to renew your license.

 How many CEUs does Iowa require?

 RTs are required to complete a minimum of 24 hours of continuing education.
-Twelve of the 24 hours of continuing education shall be earned by completing a program in which the instructor conducts the class in person or by employing an electronic technology that allows for real-time communication between the instructor or licensee.
-These 14 hours are satisfied by our live courses.
+Twelve of the 24 hours of continuing education shall be earned by completing a program in which the instructor conducts the class in person or by employing an electronic technology that allows for real-time communication between the instructor and licensee.
+These 14 hours are satisfied by our Live courses.

 Can I get all of my CEUs online?